 Earlier this week the never-ending December rains chilled out, and snow has been falling ever since.
 This is good news if you like to ski or snowshoe, but it’s not so great if you choose to travel by bike.
 To be sure, the highway crews do what they can to keep the roads passable, sending the plow trucks and sanders out again and again.
 And mostly they succeed.
 But the salty grit that the trucks leave in their wake makes cyclists’ lives harder.
 Every passing car and truck is now trailed by a corrosive, abrasive plume.
 Bicycle drivetrains, frames, and brakes all suffer.
 So do cyclists’ eyes.

-All of which taught Farwell (and me) a couple of valuable lessons.
-(1) Protective eyewear isn’t an optional extra.
-We never leave home without it—at any season of the year.
-And (2), plain eyeglasses aren’t enough.
+All of which taught Farwell (and me) a couple of valuable lessons: (1) Protective eyewear isn’t an optional extra.
+We never leave home without them — at any season of the year.
+And (2) plain eyeglasses aren’t enough.
 You need something more.
 Farwell’s polycarbonate lens saved his eye, but his glasses’ metal frames made a neat job of slicing off the eyelid.
 Luckily, a skilled surgeon was able to stitch the lid back in place.
 Now Farwell wears UVEX frames and lenses certified to meet both ANSI Z87.1-2003 and Mil Vo specifications.

 I was reminded of the importance of protective eyewear by a recent letter from Outside reader John Norris.
 Here’s what he had to say: